mobijoker/Cyber/_posts/Arthur/Projects/en/2015-07-27-wp-plugin-rss-feed-icon-for-specificfeeds-com.md

 ---

 ![thumb](/images/rss-feed-icon-for-specificfeeds-com/icon.png)
-An easy to use WordPress plugin that lets you easily add RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your website.
+An easy to use and lightweight WordPress plugin that lets you easily add RSS feed icon which connected to SpecificFeeds.com with the shortcode in any place of your website.

 <br><br>

 ### Description

 <img src="/images/rss-feed-icon-for-specificfeeds-com/banner.png" alt="WP Plugin &quot;RSS Feed Icon for SpecificFeeds.com&quot;" />
-This plugin allows you to simply add RSS feed icon by SpecificFeeds.com in any place of your web-site.

-SpecificFeeds.com allows your visitors to receive messages from your Blog/RSS Feed by email.
+[SpecificFeeds.com](http://www.specificfeeds.com) allows your visitors to receive messages from your Blog/RSS Feed by email.
 It's 100% free and also has several other benefits.

 To use, enter your personal link from SpecificFeeds.com, choose icon and click "Save Changes".
 Then you can put shortcode [specificfeeds-icon] in needed place.
 It's that simple!
+If you want more options then tell me and I will be happy to add it.

 ### Quick-Start Guide